mhodzic93/tf-flask/README.md

 # tf-flask
-Builds and deploys a flask app on AWS using Terraform
+Builds and deploys a flask and node app on AWS using Terraform.

 # Requirements
 1. Create an AWS account.